jordan4ibanez/ultra_key_2000/README.md

 This thing, is a glorified keylogger and man in the middle attack, which injects your client with keystrokes as if the server is sending it over a mod channel.

+This thing does not detect window focus.
+As long as it's running, it's detecting and sending your keystrokes to your client if it's connected to a server.

 -----

 ### This is a test of: if we can